babylonchain/covenant-signer/README.md

 3. *Network Launch*: The committee members set up and launch their covenant signer program with the specified parameters prior to the network launch.
-   They share the address their server listens to for incoming requests, so that on network launch such requeests can be routed to their servers.
+   They share the address their server listens to for incoming requests, so that on network launch such requests can be routed to their servers.

 The [deployment guide](/docs/deployment.md), covers the details on how to set up all the required components.
 For the *Keys Generation* part of the ceremony,